scherma/rollable/README.md

 # rollable

-Script and page to generate rollable dice blocks for D&amp;D Beyond
+This is a quick project to make it easier to generate rollable dice blocks on D&D beyond